ashrafsrv/bouncingBalls/README.md

-# Bouncing Particles
+# Bouncing Balls

-The texture images are inside the "data" folder.
-Run the bouncingBall file in Processing for the bouncing balls animation.
-Click on the window with the mouse to randomly give the balls an initial velocity in all three directions
+A 3D representation of bouncing balls in Processing.
+After running the bouncingBalls.pde file, click randomly on the window to spawn off balls with different velocities in all three directions (x, y, z)